morriscox/Rules-of-Tech-Support/Rules of Tech Support - users will.md

 **Rule W90A** - They will spend more time writing a long detailed email to your boss than filling out a support ticket.

 **Rule W90B** - You will be summoned by your boss, who didn't read more than two lines, to explain that email.

+**Rule W90C** - This will be the first time that you will have been told about any problems.

+#### Rule W91 - Users will casually tell IT about a problem when the tech is working on something else.

+**Rule W91A** - This has been happening for a long time.

+**Rule W91B** - Multiple people have been having this problem yet no one has bothered to tell anyone.
+See *Rule W90C*.

+#### Rule W92 - Users will use you as a scapegoat.

+#### Rule W93 - Users will use screenshots to submit error codes but leave out critical information.

+#### Rule W94 - Users will unable to take screenshots in time if allowed to.